 Age not only affects the price of a policy, but eligibility as well.
 So depending on the age of your unit, you may become ineligible for full coverage on your RV – or any coverage at all – as of January 1, 2022.

 What are the factors that directly impact RV warranty price rises?

 Jeff: I think this is an important distinction to make: it isn’t necessarily that the cost of the policy itself is going up.
 But the cost of protecting your unit is, with the rising costs of parts and labor.
 And remember, we now consider the RV is one model year older, so the policy is going up, to match the higher expected risk of breakdown.

 Jeff: It’s best to think in terms of our model year eligibility.
-Motorhomes aged 20 model years old and newer, and towable RVs aged 15 model years and newer, will have an option for coverage with Wholesale Warranties.
+Motorhomes and towable RVs aged 15 model years old and newer will have an option for coverage with Wholesale Warranties.

 RVLOVE: Okay, great, that’s so helpful.
 Now we’ve talked about some changes that hit during winter, but another big timing question when it comes to RV coverage happens when you’ve first purchased!
 This is one of the most common questions we get:

 Why should an RVer buy an extended warranty when their RV is brand new, and they already have an RV manufacturer warranty?

 Jeff: Another very common question, and for good reason!
 Most people want to know if buying an RV warranty when they still have manufacturer coverage will mean they have overlapping protection, and the answer is yes, you will!

 So it’s an individual decision on your comfort level with dual protection, and we can certainly help you out in a year – when your manufacturer policy is up – if you choose to wait.
 But there are some pretty good reasons to go ahead and get your extended warranty right away, and we want to make sure RVers know their options.